 High grid resolution is particularly important over complex terrain like the Riviera Valley, where the terrain features that channel the flow must be well resolved.
 The width of the Riviera Valley floor is approximately 1.5 km.
-Given that the minimum well-resolved eddy for LES is $4\Delta x$ , a horizontal resolution of 400 m barely resolves the valley floor.
+Given that the minimum well-resolved eddy for LES is $4\Delta x$, a horizontal resolution of 400 m barely resolves the valley floor.
 Coarse resolutions also do not represent the terrain elevation accurately.
-For example, the elevation of site A1 is 1123 m, 794 m, 334 m, and 263 m asl on the 9 km, 3 km, 1 km, and 350 m resolution grids, respectively.
-These are enormous height differences from the true elevation of 250 m asl and they greatly affect the representation of near-surface flow.
+For example, the elevation of site A1 is 1123, 794, 334, and 263 m MSL on the 9-km-resolution, 3-km-resolution, 1-km-resolution, and 350-m-resolution grids, respectively.
+These are enormous height differences from the true elevation of 250 m MSL, and they greatly affect the representation of near-surface flow.